-We have data on 18,632 companies that use Enterprise JavaBeans (EJB).
-The companies using Enterprise JavaBeans (EJB) are most often found in United States and in the Computer Software industry.
+We have data on 25,187 companies that use Enterprise JavaBeans (EJB).
+The companies using Enterprise JavaBeans (EJB) are most often found in United States and in the Information Technology and Services industry.
 Enterprise JavaBeans (EJB) is most often used by companies with 50-200 employees and 1M-10M dollars in revenue.
-Our data for Enterprise JavaBeans (EJB) usage goes back as far as 4 years and 9 months.
+Our data for Enterprise JavaBeans (EJB) usage goes back as far as 8 years and 1 months.

-We use the best scanning techniques combined with advanced data science to monitor the market share of over 5,000 technology products, including Software Frameworks.
-In the Software Frameworks category, Enterprise JavaBeans (EJB) has a market share of about 0.8%.
+We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Software Frameworks.
+By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
+In the Software Frameworks category, Enterprise JavaBeans (EJB) has a market share of about 0.2%.
 Other major and competing products in this category include:

 Enterprise JavaBeans (EJB) is a managed, server software for modular construction of enterprise software, and one of several Java APIs.
 EJB is a server-side software component that encapsulates the business logic of an application.
 The EJB specification is a subset of the Java EE specification.
 An EJB web container provides a runtime environment for web related software components, including computer security, Java servlet lifecycle management, transaction processing, and other web services.

-Looking at Enterprise JavaBeans (EJB) customers by industry, we find that Computer Software (27%) and Information Technology and Services (15%) are the largest segments.
+Looking at Enterprise JavaBeans (EJB) customers by industry, we find that Information Technology and Services (27%) and Computer Software (14%) are the largest segments.

 45% of Enterprise JavaBeans (EJB) customers are in United States and 8% are in India.

 Of all the customers that are using Enterprise JavaBeans (EJB), 28% are small (<50 employees), 42% are medium-sized and 29% are large (>1000 employees).